-Steve Lane is the managing partner at Lane & Lane, working alongside his father and brother under the family business motto of “doing the right thing” to help protect the rights of those who can’t fight for themselves.
-2016 marks Steve’s 38th anniversary practicing law, pouring his efforts into catastrophic personal injury cases.
+Steve Lane is the managing partner at Lane & Lane, originally working alongside his father and brother until Fred Lane retired, under the family business motto of “doing the right thing” to help protect the rights of those who can’t fight for themselves.
+2021 marks Steve’s 43rd anniversary practicing law, pouring his efforts into catastrophic personal injury cases.

-Over the course of his professional career, Steve has served on numerous Illinois Bar Association committees and boards, and currently serves as a member of the Board of Directors on the International Society of Primerus Law Firms, an organization made up of more than 3,000 attorneys from nearly 50 countries around the world.
+Over the course of his professional career, Steve has served on numerous Illinois Bar Association and Illinois Trial Lawyers’ Association committees and boards, and currently serves as a member of the Board of Directors on the International Society of Primerus Law Firms, an organization made up of more than 3,500 attorneys from nearly 50 countries around the world.
 Lane & Lane, LLC is the only Plaintiffs’ personal injury law firm in Illinois to be included in membership in this prestigious organization.

 He has also had the privilege of authoring state legislation, and of teaching other lawyers over the years, instructing them in areas of medical matters and litigation, and trial and strategy.
 His hope is that more people are being helped every day because he has been able to help other lawyers become better advocates for their clients.
-Steve was recognized by Martindale-Hubbell as a “Preeminent Attorney” for 2013.
-Most recently, he was named a 2015 "Illinois Super Lawyer" and has consistently earned this award year over year.
+Steve has been recognized by Martindale-Hubbell as a “Preeminent Attorney” for many years.
+Most recently, he was named a 2021 "Illinois Super Lawyer" and has consistently earned this award each year since the award was established.

 Above and beyond all of his accomplishments during his legal career, the one thing that he is most proud of is his family.
-Steve is married, and the father of three adult children.
+Steve is married, and the father of three adult children, all of whom are married.
 He and his wife Sally, our office manager, are proud grandparents, too!
 Their oldest daughter, Jessica, is married to Danny Raskin and is the mother of Steve’s three grandchildren.
 Steve’s son-in-law, Danny Raskin, shares the Lanes’ close-knit family interest, and is one of the owners and managers of an icon of Chicago: Manny’s Delicatessen.
-Steve and Sally’s son, Danny, is a manager at Big Bowl, a restaurant developed by Lettuce Entertain You Enterprises (a prominent restaurant development company), and their youngest daughter, Kim, works as a first grade school teacher.
+Steve and Sally’s son, Danny, was a manager with Lettuce Entertain You Enterprises (a prominent restaurant development company) for many years, and recently has transitioned to a career in data compilation and analysis.
+Danny was married to his wife, Alyx, who is an emergency room nurse, during the pandemic, and their youngest daughter, Kim, works as a first grade school teacher and was also married this year to Devlin, who manages the IT for a prominent ad specialty company.

 In his “spare time,” Steve is a man of hidden talents of all kinds.
 Music is one of his great passions—he plays guitar and sings in a local rock band named “Dunhill," as well as for his temple’s guitar band at services.
-Steve has been scuba diving all over the world for nearly 40 years; loves animals to the point that Sally often refers to Steve as “Dr. Doolittle"; enjoys the Chicago Bears, Bulls, and White Sox; and even spent his younger days playing on multiple football and softball leagues.
-These days, his athletic participation is limited to mostly fishing and golfing.
+Steve has been scuba diving all over the world since 1974; loves animals to the point that Sally often refers to Steve as “Dr. Doolittle"; enjoys the Chicago Bears, Bulls, and White Sox; and spent his younger days playing on multiple football and softball leagues.
+These days, his athletic participation is limited to working out each day, running around with his grandkids, some fishing and an occasional round of golf.

 Throughout all of his life experiences, both the joys and the struggles, Steve has applied everything he’s learned toward gaining insight and perspective into the lives of the people he’s fighting for.